adrianlee0118/react-webpack-boilerplate-2020/README.md

 Clone or download and then run `npm install`.

-Rename the project as desired BEFORE you initialize the git repository.
+Rename the project as desired BEFORE you initialize your local git repository.

 Replace src files with your own or edit existing files/re-arrange folder structure (if you use the existing project structure you can leave store.js and index.js almost untouched--might need to tweak the component names to match your own).